Plan resolvers

 Asserting an object type's step

-database table.
-In the post list page on your website, you may want to fetch a
+table.
+In the post list page on your website, you may want to fetch a truncated

-truncated version of the post body to include with each post; to do this
+version of the post body to include with each post.
+Fetching the entire body for

-To guard against this, you can add an assertStep
+expectations of the plan resolvers, you can add an assertStep method

-class, in which case it will be asserted that each step is an instanceof
+class (in which case it will be asserted that each step is an instanceof this

 if the step is not acceptable).